MicrosoftDocs/Viva/Viva/skills/manage-skills-library.md

 Follow these steps to either import your custom skills library for the first time or to reimport with changes to your initial custom import.

 > [!NOTE]
 > - Reimporting custom skills library overwrites existing data.
 New skills will be added to your library.
-Deleted skills and any data associated with those skills will be immediately removed for your organization.
-Any changes to skill name or skill description are treated as a deletion of the old skill and the addition of a new skill.
+Deleted skills and any data associated with those skills will be deleted.
+Any updates to skill name or skill description will be reflected in the user's experience.
 > - The admin completing custom import must have permissions to view and edit the uploaded .csv files in SharePoint.

+To import customs skills into Skills for Viva:

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home#/featureexplorer), select **Settings**, and then select **Viva**.
 2. Select **Manage skills library**.
 Select the **Skills library** tab, and then select **New import**.